Timeline: a history of magazines

 TV chef Jamie Oliver launches Jamie magazine at WHSmith

-2009 Arena, the Wagadon monthly that revitalised the men’s lifestyle sector in the UK, closed by Bauer; Dennis closes Maxim
+2009 Arena, the Wagadon monthly that revitalised the men’s lifestyle sector, closed by Bauer; Dennis closes Maxim in UK

 The Press Complaints Commission upholds complaint against Closer for a 'serious' breach of the Code of Practice, after it published 'distortions and fabricated quotes' about a woman who had not known she was pregnant before giving birth